Cheap Homemade Cat Food Recipes

 Dear Dollar Stretcher,

 I have three cats and found that I am spending a lot of money on pet food.
-Do any of your readers have a recipe for cooking my own dry food?
+Do any of your readers have a recipe for easy, cheap homemade cat food?

 We reached out to our frugal recipes for their recipes and tips for homemade cat food.
 Read on for their helpful advice.